Samsung/LPVS/README.md

 [![Project Map](https://sourcespy.com/shield.svg)](https://sourcespy.com/github/samsunglpvs/)

 ## Introduction
-Open-source code [refers](https://en.wikipedia.org/wiki/Open-source_software) to software that is freely available for use, study, modification, and distribution, subject to meeting the conditions of the corresponding license.
-Failure to comply with the license conditions can lead to legal disputes, financial liabilities, the requirement to disclose intellectual property, and reputational damage.
+Open-source code [refers](https://en.wikipedia.org/wiki/Open-source_software) (that is a software that is freely available for use, study, modification, and distribution) must meet the conditions of the respective license(s) of all of its dependencies.
+Miscompliance may lead to legal disputes, financial liabilities, obligation to disclose proprietary intellectual property, as well as reputational damage.

-In projects with numerous external dependencies, it can be challenging to track license obligations accurately.
-Additionally, when multiple collaborators are involved, the risk of unintentional license violations, such as through copy-pasting code snippets, increases.
+In projects with numerous external dependencies, it becomes challenging to track license obligations accurately.
+Also, when many collaborators are involved, the risk of unintentional license violations, such as through copy-pasting code snippets, increases.
 Furthermore, there are nuanced situations like dependencies with dual licensing or licenses that may change due to ownership, purpose, or legislative alterations.
 These factors can potentially turn previously safe dependencies into unsafe ones over time.

 To address these license-related risks for open-source code, we have developed the _License Pre-Validation Service (LPVS)_.
 This tool provides a solution to mitigate potential license issues.
 By analyzing the project, LPVS identifies its components and their respective licenses at every commit.
-It then generates a list of potential issue cases, which are communicated as comments on GitHub.
-LPVS offers a comprehensive description of possible license violations, including details on the location of risky code and an overview of the specific license-related issues.
+Then it generates a list of potential issue cases, and communicates them to the developers as comments on GitHub.
+LPVS offers a comprehensive description of possible license violations, including the details on the location of risky code and an overview of the specific license-related issues.

-With LPVS, we aim to assist developers and project teams in ensuring license compliance for their open-source code.
-By providing insights into potential license violations and their implications, LPVS enables proactive management of license-related risks throughout the development process.
+With LPVS, we aim at assisting developers and project teams with ensuring license compliance for their open-source code.
+By providing insights into the potential license violations and their implications, LPVS enables proactive management of license-related risks throughout the development process.

 We believe that LPVS will be an invaluable tool for maintaining the integrity of open-source projects and safeguarding against license infringements.